jenschr/C3-tiny/README.md

 ## Why smaller?

 The official devboard from Espressif is crazy big for such a tiny module?
-I have to be able to make something that leaves two rows on each side when put into a normal half-size breadboard?
+I wantedto make something that leaves two rows on each side when put into a normal half-size breadboard, while testing out the C3 module.
 Also - I could make this as a christmas gift for my son since he studies electronics and likes RiscV?
 And then I could publish it as a starting point for others to design their own boards?
 Why not!

 ![](img/size-comparison.png)